junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Yes."
 Cas nods slightly by his side, steadying his stumbling footsteps from the landing.

 Dean squints at him, checking him over.
-There is a fresh new tear on the back of his trench coat, but no sight of blood or wound.
+There is a fresh new tear on the back of his trench coat, but no sign of blood or wound.

 Dean raises an eyebrow at the tear while Sam strides over to hug and greet Bobby.
 Cas murmurs under his breath, "It is not of import.
 I'm fine, Dean, Raphael missed, I'm faster this time.
 We're safe, for now."